odincov/discovering-pluto/README.md

-# History of The Discovery of Pluto website
+# The History of The Discovery of Pluto

-**History of The Discovery of Pluto** [http://discoveringpluto.com](http://discoveringpluto.com) is an interactive project about the hisory of the Discovery of the dwarf planet Pluto, created by **BigUniverse.Ru** — an online magazine popularizing astronomy.
+[**History of The Discovery of Pluto**](http://discoveringpluto.com) is a timeline that tells a story of the discovery of the dwarf planet Pluto.
+This project is created by [**BigUniverse.Ru**](http://biguniverse.ru) — an online magazine popularizing astronomy.

 ## Multilingual content